Spencer14420/SPEmailHandler/README.md

 const formHandler = new ContactForm("/path/to/your-server-script.php");
 ```

+## Configuration

+`ContactForm` reads default validation and error messages as well as HTML element selectors from `config.ts`.
+You must provide the submission `endpoint`
+when creating an instance.
+Messages and selectors can be overridden by passing objects to the constructor.

 ## HTML Structure

 The following HTML structure is required for SPEmailHandler to function correctly.
 Be sure to use the correct id and class attributes as the script depends on these identifiers.